WebifiDevs/QuickBooks-IIF-Reconciler/README.md

    ```bash
    ./run_reconciliation.sh
    ```
-2. Review the preliminary report generated in the `output_files/` directory.
+2. The script will extract transactions from the PDFs and combine them into a single CSV file for matching.

 ### Step 3: Generate Report

-1. The script will generate a detailed reconciliation report showing matched and unmatched transactions.
+1. The script will generate a detailed reconciliation report showing matched and unmatched transactions, saved in the `output_files/` directory.

 ### Step 4: Generate IIF File